ShobiStassen/VIA/docs/Via2 Atlas Animation.rst

-Via 2.0 Atlas Animations
+StaVia Atlas Animations
 ===================

-**Via 2.0** Animations to view the developmental progression of cell connectivity and differentiation flow
+**StaVia (Via 2.0)** Animations to view the developmental progression of cell connectivity and differentiation flow

 **Atlas view of Ascidian Protovert (Cao 2019) colored by stage**